SharonGrossman/react-training/exercises/exercise-4/index.md

-# Exercise 4 - Web Mail :e-mail:
+# Exercise 5 - Final Exercise

+### Prerequisites
+`Node.js training, MongoDB`

 ### Duration
 `4 days`

 ### Code Review
-`Trainer + 2`
+`Trainer + 3`

 ## Summary
-Now, add routing and forms to the mix!
+For this final exercise, a server written in Node.js joins the party!

 ### Guidelines
-`Inbox & Outbox pages, as well as Login & Register.
-For now, use something like your User object stringified stored in the localStorage for authentication.`

-### Recommended modules
-`react-router, react-hook-form or formik`
+`You get a full blown application now, with a React frontend and Node.js backend.
+Use the previous exercise Web Mail and add some backend logic to it`

 ## Tasks
-* Start with bootstrapping your routes?
-* How are you going to implement various different layouts of different zones in your app?
-* Make sure you have a Navbar
-* Every mail entity should have basic properites like Date, Author, Content etc.
-* State Management is key!
-* For now, data is static, use hard-coded data or import a json file
+* Implement a Node.js REST API with the Mail model (Node.js training final exercise style)
+* Use MongoDB & Mongoose to represent and save your data
+* use axios to fetch data and post data to the client (as well as login and register) use a Jwt token now!
+* Make sure the state management and the data is properly placed up or down in your component hierarchy